sjorek/composer-virtual-environment-plugin/README.md

 # if you're done, run ...
 (vendor/second-example-package) $ deactivate

+Left virtual composer shell environment.

+Good Bye!

-# and 'vendor/bin' will be removed from your PATH
+# ... and 'vendor/bin' will be removed from your PATH
 ```

 ## Want more?